 | Interest Coverage (TTM) | Ability to cover interest expenses with operating profit | 11 | ⬤ Interest expenses are well covered by operating profit. |

-In July 2025, Broadcom shares broke above the upper boundary of an ascending channel and extended their advance, rising by an amount equal to the channel’s width, which represented the technical target of the move.
-As a result, an all-time high was established at 415 USD.
-However, a valuation above 400 USD already implied a noticeable premium to fair value, and following the release of the Q3 2025 results, some investors opted to lock in profits, leading to a decline of around 20%.
+In July 2025, Broadcom shares broke above the upper boundary of an ascending channel.
+They continued to advance by the width of the channel, which represented the technical target for the move.
+As a result, a record high was set at 415 USD.
+However, valuations above 400 USD already implied a noticeable premium to fair value, prompting some investors to take profits following the Q3 2025 earnings release, which led to a 20% decline in the share price.
+The move towards 415 USD was accompanied by pullbacks and rising volatility, signalling buyer fatigue and a willingness among short-term traders to exit positions.

 Broadcom Inc. stock analysis and forecast for 2026When investing in Broadcom’s stock, it is essential to consider the risks the company may face.
 Below are the key events that could negatively impact Broadcom’s revenue: